najmiter/knoctal-theme/README.md

 # Knoctal Theme for VS Code

 A dark theme for Visual Studio Code that's easy on the eyes.
+Supports assembly code as well (`.asm`, `.s` file extensions).

 ## Screenshots